 In other words, use the retirement calculator to put numbers behind different life plans for your financial future.
 Each example will teach another principle just as the examples in this article teach principles.

-That is how you use retirement calculators properly, and that is why my Ultimate Retirement Calculator is designed specifically to facilitate a simple process for scenario analysis.
+That’s how you use retirement calculators properly, and that’s why my Ultimate Retirement Calculator is designed specifically to facilitate a simple process for scenario analysis.

-- It omits meaningless complication and non-essential detail thus reducing barriers to you completing the calculations.
-It is more important to plan retirement roughly than not do it at all.
-It is also important to not get so caught up in minute details that you deceive yourself into believing the output is scientifically accurate.
+- It omits meaningless complication and non-essential detail, thus reducing barriers to you completing the calculations.
+It’s more important to plan retirement roughly than not do it at all.
+It’s also important to not get so caught up in minute details you deceive yourself into believing the output is scientifically accurate.

 - It provides a simplified platform so that you can model various real-life scenarios using all three asset classes (not just paper assets like competing calculators).
 No other calculator allows that flexibility which is essential for the way modern retirements are planned.